Financial-Times/o-message/README.md

 		- `url`: String.
 The URL the link links to.
 Defaults to `#`
 - `close`: Boolean.
 Whether or not to display the close button.
 Defaults to `true` for regular messages, to `false` for inline messages.

+_Note: `o-message` constructs a close button for 'alert' and 'alert-bleed' by default, and will not build one for 'alert-inner', as this specific message type shouldn't be dismissible'

 ### Sass
 As with all Origami components, o-message has a [silent mode](http://origami.ft.com/docs/syntax/scss/#silent-styles).
 To use its compiled CSS (rather than using its mixins with your own Sass) set `$o-message-is-silent: false;` in your Sass before you import the o-message Sass.